TylerJBourg/IASC-2P02/Portfolio.md

 Introduce the work
 For my Research project (Solo presentation) I choose to cover the Nintendo Virtual Boy and why the product ultimately failed, what has changed since its release, how technology and the markets have changed and what modern Virtual Reality is like compared to the Virtual Boy.
 Covering the Virtual boy allowed me to peer into how Data Visualisation works and how it has evolved through the years.
 I was able to view this though my research of the virtual boy as data and research on the topic was very scarce and limited.
 When compared to when I was researching Virtual Reality the contrast of content allowed me to view how data visualisation, media archaeology and cultural studies in the digital humanities have evolved over the years.
 In my research comparing the Nintendo Virtual Boy I was able to see how the virtual boy has actually been use as a framework for the base design of modern Virtual Reality.

+How it evolved over time
+So from my initial submission I realized that my slides had too much text and did not follow the pecha kucha format so I removed the text but kept the title and added images if need be on slides as this would allow the audience to know the topic of what I am talking about with visuals to keep the viewers attention.

 <a href="https://tylerjbourg.github.io/IASC-2P02/Solo.html" alt="Research Presentation"> Research Presentation